aianta/Informly/README.md

 ![Informly Icon](informly_icon.png)

 >The symbol ⊤ is a value that is always true.
-The symbol ⊥ is value that is always false.
+The symbol ⊥ is a value that is always false.

 A [2023 Canadian #AI Misinformation Hackathon](https://socialmedialab.ca/events/hackathon/) entry.